quantra-go-algo/quantra-go-algo.github.io/docs/learningexperience.md

 Once you're inside the unit, you can click on the `Download icon` (:material-arrow-down:).
 Upon clicking, the zip file will start downloading on your local machine and you will be able to access the coding notebooks after file extraction.

-## I am unable to find my purchased course in the dashboard.
+## I am unable to find my purchased course on the dashboard.
 What should I do?

 In such a case, firstly, you should ==confirm if the payment== for the course was successful.
 Post confirmation, if you're still unable to see the course in your dashboard, you can simply ==write to us at [quantra@quantinsti.com](quantra@quantinsti.com)== and our Customer Satisfaction Team will address your query at the earliest.

-## My payment got debited but I am unable to see my courses in the dashboard.
+## My payment got debited but I am unable to see my courses on the dashboard.

 In such a case, you can follow the steps below: